cdeccio/cougarnet/README.md

 # Getting Started

+This section provides three examples of Cougarnet usage.

 ## Two Hosts, Directly Connected

 To get started, let's create a simple network configuration.
-Create a file called `two-node.cfg` with the following contents:
+Create a file called `two-node-direct.cfg` with the following contents:

 ```
 NODES